 What do you think that users first see when they open your website?
 Typically, this would be the headline and the hero image.
 When they see this information, users judge what you offer within seconds and decide whether to stick around or not.

 For example, let’s say that you’re looking for a productivity tool/app, and you run on Evernote’s page.

-Lovely contrast of colors, the headline promises, screenshots show the UX of the tool is brilliant, and the app is highly rated.
-Everything looks good, and it invites the users to sign up and continue to use the tool.
+Lovely contrast of colors, the headline delivers, there are screenshots that show the UX of the tool is brilliant, and the app is highly rated.
+Everything looks good, and it invites users to sign up.

 Here are the elements that a proper UVP must contain to be effective: